ory/hydra/docs/docs/contributing.md

 Normally, all pull requests must include tests that test your change.
 Occasionally, a change will be very difficult to test for.
 In those cases, please include a note in your commit message explaining why.

+## How We Organize Our Work

+All repositories in the [ORY organization](https://github.com/ory) have their issues and pull requests monitored in the [ORY Monitoring Board](https://github.com/orgs/ory/projects/9).
+This allows for a transparent backlog of unanswered issues and pull requests across the ecosystem from those who are allowed to merge pull requests to the main branch.

+The process is as follows:

+1. *Cards* represent open issues and pull requests and are automatically assigned to the **Triage** column if the author is not one of the maintainers and no maintainer has answered yet.
+2. A maintainer assigns the issue or pull request to someone or adds the label *help wanted* which moves the card to **Requires Action**.
+3. If a maintainer leaves a comment or review, the card moves to **Pending Reply**, implying that the original author needs to do something (e.g. implement a change, explain something in more detail, ...).
+4. If a non-maintainer pushes changes to the pull request or leaves a comment, the card moves back to **Requires Action**.
+5. If a card stays inactive for 60 days or more days, we assume that public interest in the issue or change has waned, **archiving** the card.
+6. If the issue is closed or the pull request merged or closed, the card is **archived** as well.

+We try our best to answer all issues and review all pull requests and hope that this transparent way of keeping a backlog helps you better understand how heavy the workload is.

 ## Communication